ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Dependency Injection 201 with Swift - <a href="https://medium.com/icommunity/dependency-injection-201-with-swift-1fd59ecd545f" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Siren in an iOS App for Version Update Alerts - <a href="https://medium.com/@gauravharkhani01/how-to-integrate-siren-in-an-ios-app-for-version-update-alerts-008cf9a40cf2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `iCommunity`**
+✍️ **posted by `Gaurav Harkhani`**

-<blockquote>In this article, we continue with Dependency Injection 201.
-If you’re not familiar with this topic, we recommend reading our DI 101…</blockquote>
+<blockquote>Siren is a lightweight library designed to check the App Store for a new app version and notify users about the availability of an update.</blockquote>

 <h3>5.
 How I Stole Your ChatGPT API Keys - <a href="https://medium.com/gitconnected/how-i-stole-your-chatgpt-api-keys-9acde6b68fdf" target="_blank" rel="noopener noreferrer">link</a></h3>